aau-claaudia/hpc/docs/ucloud/guides/application-guides/Voyant-Tools.md

 <br>

-You can choose other options of analysis here
+You can choose other options of analysis here.
+The options are visible when you place the curser in the top bar of the analysis next to the questionmark.

 <br>